ABOUT RCOT

 Jarred brings a vast knowledge of the education department with him, and this will enable him to better express therapy needs and ideas to teaching staff, he knows the challenges teachers face when implementing strategies into a classroom and is better equipped to support teachers in doing this.

-Tiarn Chester – Administrative Coordinator
+Tiarn Chester

-Tiarn has completed a Certificate IV in Business (2014) and a Diploma in Event Management (2015).
-In 2023 she will also be completing a course to become a Yoga instructor.
+Tiarn has completed a Certificate IV in Business (2014), a Diploma in Event Management (2015) and 200-hour Yoga Teacher Training (2023 & 2024).

-Lachy Broun – Senior Occupational Therapist
+Senior Occupational Therapist

 Lachy studied at Curtin university, graduating with a Bachelor of Occupational Therapy with second upper class honours in 2019.